-Face to face interview questionnaire was patients controls administrated for both and (Appendix 1), the questionnaire main content included:
+Face to face interview questionnaire was administrated both patients and controls for (Appendix 1), the questionnaire main content included:

 - 1. Personal data.

 - 2. History of the disease (for patients)

 - 3. Physical activity

 - 4. History of CVD in the patients, family